bbauska/lamp/README.md

 #### In a nutshell, JSON is lightweight, human-readable, and needs less formatting, which makes it a good alternative to XML.

 ### JSON vs XML

+### JSON Resources
+#### There are many useful resources available online for free to learn and work with JSON:

+Introducing JSON — Learn the JSON language supported features.
+  - JSONLint — A JSON validator that you can use to verify if the JSON string is valid.
+  - JSON.dev — A little tool for viewing, parsing, validating, minifying, and formatting JSON.
+  - JSON Schema — Annotate and validate JSON documents according to your own specific format.